8 Signs You Are a Highly Sensitive Person

 Here are some of them:

-Overthinking: Their extremely detailed mental analysis gets them a much wider amount of data to be processed, so they need a greater reflection upon what happens and surrounds them.
+Their extremely detailed mental analysis gets them a much wider amount of data to be processed, so they need a greater reflection upon what happens and surrounds them.
 This constant overthinking, if not guided, complicates or blocks a healthy analysis process.
 It can lead to difficulties in decision-making, low self-esteem, eating or sleeping disorders, anxiety, panic attacks, problems in personal and professional relationships etc.

-The sensitivity of the 5 senses: Their senses are often more potent, and they perceive subtle nuances that escape others.
+Their senses are often more potent, and they perceive subtle nuances that escape others.
 They can, therefore, feel disturbed by sounds that are too loud, solid flavours or smells, and artificial lights.

-Feeling odd or different: Having their way of processing information, they certainly have their vision of what happens around them and a different reaction.
+Having their way of processing information, they certainly have their vision of what happens around them and a different reaction.
 Depending on education, culture and the family environment, since childhood, they often receive comments such as: "You are too sensitive!", "You think too much" or "How can you think like that?" or "How could you think about it?" etc. All this increases the sense of diversity and inadequacy and, in some cases, can make them feel misunderstood, alone, and null.

-Deep emotions.
 They get overwhelmed in front of a movie or an emotional situation (romantic, painful, stressful).
 They tend to have "easy tears" or feel easily overwhelmed by what they live internally.

-Strong sense of honesty, justice, and extremely high standard: An overly sensitive friend, colleague or employee is invaluable because you can always count on his sense of justice and honesty as well as their self-imposed high standards.
+An overly sensitive friend, colleague or employee is invaluable because you can always count on his sense of justice and honesty as well as their self-imposed high standards.
 However, they demand the same from the people around them; so, when the expectations are disregarded, they live a profound disillusionment, loss of esteem, and misunderstanding.

-Empathy: They can tune into the emotions of people around them, even if they are strangers, and perceive how they feel.
+They can tune into the emotions of people around them, even if they are strangers, and perceive how they feel.
 However, if they do not learn to remain grounded and listen to themselves, they can get confused and cannot tell the difference between their emotions and the one of the others.

 The need for regular silence or some time in solitude to recharge: Especially after spending time in groups or with difficult or negative people.
 Their sensitivity leads them to "quickly load up too much data", silence and loneliness are often their quickest way of "cleaning up what doesn't belong to them," like a computer clearing the contents of the cache or trash.